themagnifico/cocopi-docs/pages.md

 COCOPi's content is managed with static files contained in your `content` folder.
 To add content, just add a file to this directory.
 A page can either be created with a single file, or with a single folder that can contain any number of additional files.

+## Use the admin panel for easy content editing

+If you use the admin panel, the files with your page content will be created automatically, including any meta data you enter in the web interface.

+The admin panel just offers a differnet view on the content files.
+If you make a manual change in a content file, this will also appear when you open the page in the admin panel.

 ## Manage a page with a single file

 Every file in the content folder represents a page.
 The file name will determine the URL to access the page.
 The file extension determines how the page is rendered.